Tax Bracket Calculator

 A few years ago, a friend told me he turned down overtime because he was afraid earning more would "push him into a higher tax bracket" and cost him money.
 I pulled out a napkin and walked him through the math - showing that only the dollars above each threshold get taxed at the higher rate.
 His eyes went wide.
 He had been leaving thousands of dollars on the table based on a misunderstanding that a five-minute conversation could fix.

 That conversation is why this 2026 tax bracket calculator exists.
 Most tax tools online give you a single number and call it done.
 We show the full bracket-by-bracket breakdown so you can see exactly where each dollar lands.
-Whether you are estimating your 2025 federal income tax (filed in 2026), comparing marginal vs. effective tax rates, or trying to figure out whether a Roth conversion makes sense at your income level — the math should be transparent, not a black box.
+Whether you are estimating your 2026 federal income tax, comparing marginal vs. effective tax rates, or trying to figure out whether a Roth conversion makes sense at your income level - the math should be transparent, not a black box.

 File Your Taxes Online